Transum Maths Topics

 A ratio is a relationship between two numbers of the same kind.
 In layman's terms a ratio represents, simply, for every amount of one thing, how much there is of another thing.

-This topic presents a number if different ways students can represent ratios and apply their meaning to problem solving situations.
+This topic presents a number if different ways pupils can represent ratios and apply their meaning to problem solving situations.

 Riddles